What Causes Acne?

 For girls there is the option of some contraceptive pills such as Dianette and those containing drospirenone (Yasmin, Yacella, Lucette, Eloine, Yiznell, Daylette, Acondro and Dretine.
 These pills block the male hormone.
 All pills have higher rates of thrombosis but the rates of thrombosis are higher with these particular pills.

-However consider high dose vitamin B5 (pantothenic acid).
-This is very safe with no toxicity.
-The highest strength tablets available seem to be 500mg (try health food shops or Nature’s Best).
+However consider high dose vitamin B5 (pantothenic acid), plus high strength Vitamin C and B3.
+These are all very safe with no toxicity.
+The highest strength tablets available of B5 seem to be 500mg (try health food shops or Nature’s Best).
 Doses of up to 10 grams (20 tablets daily) can be used.

 Severe acne, often occurring later in life (after the teenage years) is becoming commoner.
 In those cases Roaccutane can help.
 It is a specialist only preparation, which needs regular blood tests.
-It can cause liver damage and serious mental disturbance in some people and needs to be used with great care.
+It can cause liver damage and serious mental disturbance in some people.
+A particular concern is suicide without any warning in people with no history of mental illness.
 It is a treatment of last resort.

 Sometimes acne is caused by polycystic ovary syndrome (PCOS).
 PCOS can also cause irregular period, infertility and hirsutism (hair growth).
 It is caused by excess androgens (male hormones).
 There are blood tests to detect this condition.
 However acne can also occur in people exposed to toxicity such as pesticide poisoning.
 The common factor in these types of acne is exposure to gender-bender chemicals, commonly found in plastics and pesticides.